 - Enu ( original creator of the SBS script ) and all the other people that contributed to the Sideview Battle System (ver 3.4d).

 - Noor Xp for the Map Effect Pack.

-- Some credits goes even to Claimh because I based my "character secondary stats" script for VX on his "character biography" script he made for XP.
+- Some credits to Claimh because I based a few scripts on the scripting style of his "character biography" script for XP.